USB 3.0 external drive not recognized in Windows 10/11

 USB 3.0 hard drives are becoming more and more popular over the past few years.
-But, since the introduction of Windows 10, some users are having problems connecting their USB drives to the computer.
+However, since the introduction of Windows 10, some users have had problems connecting their USB drives to the computer.

 Affected users state that their USB 3.0 external drives are not detected in Windows 10.